accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Prioritization__.
 Can the new code go production?
 Perf under goal, no. Production safty concerns, no. Bad OO design, OK.
 Thus, the design should first consider perf and safty, and then OO design.
 However, OO design naturally prioritizes design first, and __pushes off__ goals like performance, worst case handling, to future extension.
 Besides the priority inversion, extension may turn out hard after the interface is already running on production.

-# Technology design spaces, architecture design patterns, and system properties
+# Technology design spaces - Overview

 Software architecture has common __system properties__, e.g. [CAP](https://www.educative.io/blog/what-is-cap-theorem).
 To achieve them, different techniques are invented and evolve into more general __architecture design patterns__.
 Plotting them on the map of various driving factors, they reveal the landscape of __technology design space__, that we explore and navigate for building new systems.
 I'll focus on __distributed storage__.

 ## Sources to learn from